Updated June 2025

 Can I Get an Extension to Respond?

 No. Generally, there are no extensions to this deadline.
 If you request help directly from an IRS employee or if you request the IRS to rescind the notice, the 90-day clock is still ticking.
-Taking these actions doesn’t prolong the time you have to file a petition in the U.S. Tax Court.
+Taking these actions doesn’t prolong the time you must file a petition in the U.S. Tax Court.

 If I Disagree, Do I Need to File a Petition with the U.S. Tax Court?